ChenCyan/Space_Compression_Benchmark/README.md

 #### HySpecNet-11k
 Follow the instructions on https://hyspecnet.rsim.berlin to download, extract and preprocess the HySpecNet-11k dataset.

+### Berlin-Urban-Gradient
+Go to https://box.hu-berlin.de/f/e4fa78c198bc4d868d30/?dl=1 to download the Berlin-Urban-Gradient dataset, then unzip the archive.
+Split the tile into patches using [`berlinurbangradient-patchify.ipynb`](datasets/berlinurbangradient-patchify.ipynb) and create the split files using [`datasets/mlretset-split-creation.ipynb`](datasets/berlinurbangradient-split-creation.ipynb).

 #### MLRetSet
 Go to https://www.doi.org/10.17605/OSF.IO/H2T8U to download the MLRetSet dataset, then unzip the archives and create the split files using [`datasets/mlretset-split-creation.ipynb`](datasets/mlretset-split-creation.ipynb).